Atrial Septal Defect

 Symptoms of an Atrial Septal Defect

-Most children who have an atrial septal defect do not have any symptoms, especially if the defect is small.
+Most children who have an ASD do not have any symptoms, especially if the defect is small.
 A larger defect can overwork the right side of the heart and lungs, causing a variety of symptoms that resemble other conditions.
 Speak with your child’s doctor or make an appointment with a pediatric cardiologist if any heart abnormalities are suspected.

 - Abnormal heart rhythm or beat